Missouri Sportsbook Promos: Grab Up to $5,915 in Pre-Launch Bonuses When You Sign Up Early

 Fanatics Sportsbook Missouri welcome bonus

-The Fanatics Sportsbook Missouri sign-up offer gives new users the opportunity to earn up to $3,000 in FanCash during the state’s launch period.
+The Fanatics Sportsbook Missouri sign-up offer lets new users earn up to $3,000 in FanCash during the initial launch period.
 Starting Dec.
-1, 2025, Fanatics will run a 15-day FanCash guarantee: place one qualifying cash wager of $1 or more each day at odds of –500 or longer, and if the bet loses, the stake will be returned as FanCash — up to $200 per day.
-This structure allows early registrants to explore the platform with reduced risk while accumulating meaningful rewards over Missouri’s first two weeks of legal sports betting.
+1, 2025, Fanatics will implement a 15-day FanCash guarantee: users who place a qualifying cash wager of $1 or more at odds of –500 or longer will have their stakes refunded as FanCash if the bet loses, up to $200 per day.
+This setup provides early registrants with a low-risk way to test the platform and accrue significant rewards during Missouri’s first two weeks of legal sports betting.

 Key terms for this Fanatics Sportsbook Missouri offer: